stiekiepy/c9800_deployment/README.md

+This is a work in progress.
+Do not run any code that you're not sure of what it does.

+**NOTE 12/11/2021:**
+If modules are missing let me know.
+I believe this is all you need but like anything, I could be missing something small.

 ### Install the following modules:

 pip install nornir
 pip install nornir_jinja2
 pip install nornir_utils

-**NOTE 12/11/2021:**
-If modules are missing let me know.
-I believe this is all you need but like anything, I could be missing something small.

 This was tested on Ubuntu but you should be able to install everything you need on any Linux distro.
 Create a python3 virtual environment to keep your python installation separate for this project.